The Collector (2009 film): Critical response

-On the opening day, the film opened in 1,325 theaters, grossing $1,325,000.
-The film has grossed $7,712,114.

 Sequels

 Speaking about a sequel, Patrick Melton said in an interview:

 I didn't think it necessarily would happen because while the movie did well for its budget, it certainly wasn't a blockbuster, but it did well enough that the film's producer, Mickey Liddell, wants to make a sequel and of course wants me and Marcus to be involved again.

 So we are seeing if we can work out some sort of a deal for us to write it and for Marcus to direct, but right now it's just in the deal stage.
 It is a possibility.
 I couldn't imagine it being made without Marcus directing it."

 Shooting on the second film, The Collection, began in October 2010, and the film was released on November 30, 2012.
 Josh Stewart reprised his role as Arkin.

 On May 2, 2019, Josh Stewart tweeted that another sequel titled The Collected, stylized as The Coll3cted, was happening along with a poster.

-In April 2021, writers Marcus Dunstan and Patrick Melton admitted that the third film may not happen due to "creative disinterest".
+In April 2021, writers Marcus Dunstan and Patrick Melton admitted that the third film may not happen due to "creative disinterest" from producers and many of the props being stolen.

+Marcus Dunstan stated in an interview on June 6, 2022 that he still intends to finish the project.
+In July 2024, Dunstan confirmed that "legal entanglements" had been resolved and the project would move forward.